Software Engineering | Iterative Waterfall Model

 In a practical software development project, the classical waterfall model is hard to use.
-So, Iterative waterfall model can be thought of as incorporating the necessary changes to the classical waterfall model to make it usable in practical software development projects.
-It is almost same as the classical waterfall model except some changes are made to increase the efficiency of the software development.
+So, the Iterative waterfall model can be thought of as incorporating the necessary changes to the classical waterfall model to make it usable in practical software development projects.
+It is almost the same as the classical waterfall model except some changes are made to increase the efficiency of the software development.

 The iterative waterfall model provides feedback paths from every phase to its preceding phases, which is the main difference from the classical waterfall model.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 Feedback paths introduced by the iterative waterfall model are shown in the figure below.

 When errors are detected at some later phase, these feedback paths allow correcting errors committed by programmers during some phase.
 The feedback paths allow the phase to be reworked in which errors are committed and these changes are reflected in the later phases.
 But, there is no feedback path to the stage – feasibility study, because once a project has been taken, does not give up the project easily.

 It is good to detect errors in the same phase in which they are committed.
 It reduces the effort and time required to correct the errors.